nus-cs2103-AY2021S2/tp/docs/team/enhao25.md

     monthly salary.
   * **Highlights:** Calculation are performed in a separate FeeUtil class.
 It performs the calculation using a loop and takes into account whether the sessions are individual sessions or recurring sessions.
     As the monthly fees are expected to show up in the UI, I had to create a list panel, and a card fxml file that represents the monthly fee.
-    We had to add a listener to the student list as well, so that whenever the student list updates, the monthly fees would be updated and accurate.
+    A student list's listener was also added, so that whenever the student list updates, the monthly fees would also updates.
   * **Related PR:** [PR #118](https://github.com/AY2021S2-CS2103T-T11-1/tp/pull/118) and
     [PR #145](https://github.com/AY2021S2-CS2103T-T11-1/tp/pull/145).
 * Feature to get a particular student's monthly fee.